A man working on his Mac to depict productivity

 I will only summarize the points for now, but I will take them one at a time in subsequent posts.
 So, here goes:

-1) I build processes and templates for my ‘Vital Few’ Things.
+1) I build processes and templates (systems) for my ‘Vital Few’ Things.

 From my experience as a certified Process Professional (got certified while still in IT), I understand that life responds to principles.
 Moreover, success and failure can be predictable and replicable, going by the same rule.

-This was confirmed by recent learning (especially from Dr. Sam Adeyemi’s trainings), research and from observation of certain life outcomes.
+This was confirmed by recent learning, research, and observations of certain life outcomes.

-The aim of this act is, striving to build some habits into my routine (personal operating system) such that I don’t need to think or consult my emotions before I take certain vital actions.
+The aim of this act is to strive to build some habits into my routine (personal operating system) such that I don’t need to think or consult my emotions before I take certain vital actions.
 The habit of building proper routines and templates ensures that I always find myself doing, or I always discover that I have done my ‘vital few’ things unawares, i.e., without any conscious effort… I will dwell more on this in subsequent posts.

 2) I always keep my works, drafts, ideas, and other vital details documented and indexed.

-By indexing, I mean categorizing my data, info and input records with recognizable and searchable codes, tags, labels, color codes, hash tags, etc. And arranging them as much as possible under headings, sections and inside folders such that the final outcome of the seeming haphazard, spontaneous, on the fly notes and jottings forms a neat, recognizable and searchable pattern.
+By indexing, I mean categorizing my data, info and input records with recognizable and searchable codes, tags, labels, color codes, hash tags, etc. And arranging them as much as possible under headings, sections and in folders such that the final outcome of the seeming haphazard, spontaneous, on-the-fly notes and jottings forms a neat, recognizable and searchable pattern.
 Developing your personal indexing codes helps you build a system which automatically arranges your notes and jottings without any conscious effort while inputting them on the go.

 Here’s a typical example from my Google Keep Note.
 Click here to read my Tech Post about features and benefits of Google Keep on MakeADreamNG.com

-3) I use great scalable and ‘syncable’ note taking tools and hacks
+3) I use scalable and ‘syncable’ note-taking tools and hacks

-If you are a writer or Content Developer like me, you will find this handy.
+If you are a content writer like me, you will find this handy.
 Tools like Microsoft OneNote, Slack, Trellor, Google Keep, Dropbox, Google Drive, Google Photos, and the likes help ensure that my jottings, designs, team updates, meeting minutes, action points, reminders etc. stay synchronized and updated across devices and platforms.
 This saves me a lot of time.
-It also helps keep my designs and manuscripts and other stuffs intact in case of device loss or damage.
+It also helps keep my designs, manuscripts and other stuffs intact in case of device loss or damage.

-My spontaneous note taking hacks include sending thought units, tasks and reminders in messages to myself via WhatsApp.
+My spontaneous note taking hacks include sending thought units, tasks and reminders to myself via WhatsApp.

 4) I use Calendar Apps that work in sync with Google Calendar to schedule and set reminders for my events, meetings, and recurring activities.